 Ulster Wildlife is a local nature conservation charity.
-We are the only local charity concerned with all aspects of wildlife conservation, both on our land and in our seas, in Northern Ireland.
+We are the only local charity concerned with all aspects of nature conservation, both on our land and in our seas, in Northern Ireland.
 We are a locally-driven organisation, with all of our funds raised and spent in Northern Ireland.
 Ulster Wildlife was formed by a group of volunteers in 1978.
 We are affiliated to, and actively support, The Royal Society of Wildlife Trusts.
-The Wildlife Trusts partnership is the largest UK voluntary movement dedicated to protecting the full range of our native habitats and species, with support from over 800,000 members UK-wide.
+The Wildlife Trusts partnership is the largest

+UK voluntary movement dedicated to protecting the full range of our native habitats and species, with support from over 800,000 members UK-wide.
 Individual Wildlife Trusts work for wildlife at a local grassroots level and together we have a powerful national voice.
-Together we are the biggest movement in the UK aiming to protect and restore a living landscape for people and all wildlife.
+Together we are the biggest movement in the UK aiming to bring nature back.